The Department of ASNC is currently directly associated with a number of major research projects:

 Converting the Isles

 'Converting the Isles' is a Leverhulme International Research Network for investigating Conversion to Christianity comparatively in Britain, Ireland, Scandinavia and Iceland in the early and central middle ages.
 This interdisciplinary network brings together historians, archaeologists and literary scholars committed to researching social, economic, and cultural aspects of conversion.
-The core of the network's activities will consist of a series of colloquia held at different universities in Britain and Ireland.
-An interactive website is in the making, which will contain extensive materials relating to the topic and will serve as a platform for disseminating the network's contributions.
-Meanwhile, please visit our website.
+The core of the network's activities consists of a series of colloquia held at different universities in Britain and Ireland.
+Our website contains extensive materials relating to the topic and serves as a platform for disseminating the network's research.
+You can visit it here.

 Peter's Pence and Beyond: Monetary Links between Anglo-Saxon England and Rome